Unbabel/frontend-challenge/README.md

 ## Bonus points:

-- Keeping in mind accessibility
+- Keeping in mind accessibility.
-- Adding tests to your components and app
+- Adding tests to your components and app.
-- Using a store (Vuex) to manage the application data
+- Using a store (Vuex) to manage the application data.
-- Using vue-router to prepare the app for a future where it would have multiple routes
+- Using vue-router to prepare the app for a future where it would have multiple routes.